 I had been feeling short of breath for several days and none of my medications were working.
 My Mom had decided that I should probably go to the Emergency room for treatment.
 We didn’t own a car, or for that matter a working telephone, so the only way I could get there was to take the bus.
 My Mom wrote a letter for me to give to the doctors giving them permission to treat me, and then sent me on my way.

-A couple of days went by and I was eventually extubated and moved to a regular room.
+Anyway, a couple of days went by and I was eventually extubated and moved to a regular room.
 The nightmare however, did not end there.
 I remember complaining to the nurses that the medicines they were giving me, were making my heart pound and making me nauseated.
 The next thing I know, another doctor, whom I had never seen before, enters my room and starts yelling at me.
 He actually starts blaming me for being sick “This is what happens when you don’t take care of your asthma! ” “Why did you wait so long to come in for treatment–You could have died!”

 I remember I started to cry while he was scolding me.
 (Have you ever tried to cry when you can’t breath?)